Quality inspections at Technomix.

 Surface inspection

-Surface inspection assesses visible features and irregularities on component surfaces.
-The aim is to detect optical, functional or safety-relevant deviations early and secure quality in the manufacturing process.
+Surface inspection is used to assess visible features and irregularities on component surfaces.
+The goal is to detect visual, functional, or safety-related deviations at an early stage and ensure quality in the manufacturing process.

 Surface inspection

-Reliably assessing surface conditions – making quality visible
+Reliably evaluate surface conditions – making quality visible

-A component’s surface often has a direct influence on its function, service life or visual appearance.
-Damage, machining marks or surface defects can lead to increased wear, corrosion or complaints.
+The surface of a component often directly influences its function, service life, or visual appearance.
+Damage, machining marks, or surface defects can lead to increased wear, corrosion, or customer complaints.

-Within surface inspection, visible deviations are assessed systematically.
-Depending on requirements, inspection is performed manually or fully automatically – as sampling or as 100% control.
+As part of surface inspection, visible deviations are systematically assessed.
+Depending on requirements, the inspection is performed manually or fully automated – either as a random sample or as a 100% inspection.

-Surface inspection is frequently the first inspection step within a tiered quality concept.
+Surface inspection is often the first inspection step within a tiered quality concept.

 Which characteristics are inspected?